Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Even without U.S. ETFs, it would be great to have access to the major U.S. stock exchanges.
 Although passive investing is the way for most people, many investors still want access to American companies.

 So, I compare some Swiss brokers over different scenarios.
 And for each scenario, we see which one is the cheapest.
 This article is not meant to be a review of these brokers.
-But I have reviews of most of these brokers.
+However, I have written reviews of most of these brokers.

 Some Swiss Brokers

-I have selected seven Swiss brokers for this comparison:
+I have selected eight Swiss brokers for this comparison:

 1. Swissquote, an online broker.
 You can read my complete Swissquote review for more information.